finnhodgkin/learn-phoenix-todo-example/README.md

   ]
 ```

-In the next few steps we'll connect Envy to a `.env` file containing our Github
+In the next section you'll connect Envy to a `config.env` file containing Github
 OAuth information.
 For the moment it's fine to just point Ueberauth to some
 non-existent __GITHUB_SECRET__ and __GITHUB_CLIENT_ID__ environment variables.
 Add the following below the previous code block: